 Prosecco (Veneto, Italy)

 The "other" sparkling wine category is typified by Italy's super-popular Prosecco, that is, "Prosecco-style" sparklers.
 In contrast to the above list, Prosecco does NOT try to emulate Champagne.
 Prosecco production employs fresh, simple local Veneto grape Glera on warm-weather hillsides.
 It's still carbonated naturally by yeast (certainly not injected CO2 like Coca-Cola) but with NO subsequent yeast ageing and on a larger scale to create great value perfect apéritif bubbles whenever serious sophistication sounds too tedious.

 CHF 99.00 for an evening of useful bubbly tips to last a lifetime.
-Register now on our Advanced Classes page.
 Open to everyone, no prior Uncorked classes or wine knowledge necessary.
 Join us to celebrate sparklers! :-)